Oliver deGray Vanderbilt

 Oliver deGray Vanderbilt, Jr. (August 23, 1884 – January 26, 1960) was an All-American basketball player at Princeton University in 1904–05.
 He was part of the first group of college basketball players to be honored as such.
 The Helms Athletic Foundation, which began in 1936, retroactively named the All-American teams from 1905 to 1935.
 Between 1905 and 1929, the Helms All-American teams are considered to be consensus selections.

+Personal life

+In 1912, Vanderbilt married Madelon Emma Weir (1892–1963), a daughter of Levi Candee Weir and Mary Emma Weir (née Weibel), of Cincinnati, Ohio.
+Her father was the chairman of the Adams Express Company.
+They had three children: